Arithmetic D-modules on locally noetherian formal schemes: Stratifications

 \begin{prop} Suppose $M$ is a left $\niv{\D}{m}_{\cB/\cS\bQ}$-module that is coherent as a $\cB_\bQ$-module.
 Then $M$ is coherent as a left $\niv{\D}{m}_{\cB/\cS\bQ}$-module, and the canonical homomorphism

 is an isomorphism. \nodemo \end{prop}

 The following is also useful when going back and forth between $\niv{\D}{m}_{\cB/\cS}$-modules and $\niv{\D}{m}_{\cB/\cS\bQ}$-modules:

 \begin{lemma} Let $A$ be a noetherian topological $\bZ_p$-algebra (not necessarily commutative) and $A\to B$ a ring homomorphism.
 Suppose $A$ has a ideal $J$ centralising in both $A$ and $B$, and such that $A$ and $B$ both have the $J$-adic topology.
 Let $f:M\to M'$ be a homomorphism of finitely generated left $A$-modules.
-If the kernel and cokernel of $f$ are $p$-torsion, $f$ induces an isomorphism $(B\tens_AM)_\bQ\isom(B\tens_AM')_\bQ$. \end{lemma} \begin{demo} It suffices to treat the cases in which $f$ is surjective or injective.
-Suppose $f$ is injective and
+If the kernel and cokernel of $f$ are $p$-torsion, $f$ induces an isomorphism $(B\ctens_AM)_\bQ\isom(B\ctens_AM')_\bQ$. \end{lemma} \begin{demo} It suffices to treat the cases in which $f$ is surjective or injective.
+If $f$ is injective we define $M''$ by the exactness of